crossplane-contrib/provider-civo/README.md

 - CivoKubernetes

 ### Contributing
 provider-civo is a community driven project and we welcome contributions.
 See the Crossplane Contributing guidelines to get started.
+Please look at [dev.md] for local development

 ### Contact